videlalvaro/videlalvaro.github.io/_posts/2015-05-06-erlang-process-dict.md

 7> erlang:process_info(Pid, dictionary).
 {% endhighlight %}

+If everything ran as expected, you should have seen the `beam.smp` RAM usage spiked.

 That was a rather artificial experiment to prove a point, but if academia taught me anything, is that I should run artificial and carefully selected experiments to prove my points.